bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: application/json

-## getSimpleElementDeprecated
+## getSimpleElement

-> SimpleElement getSimpleElementDeprecated(cloudPk, ifcPk, projectPk, uuid)
+> SimpleElement getSimpleElement(cloudPk, modelPk, projectPk, uuid)

 Retrieve an element of a model with a simple value representation